This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Key Electric Bike Laws in the UK

-- E-bikes can be ridden on bike paths
+- Electric bikes can be ridden on bike paths and trails

-- You legally don’t need to wear a helmet while riding an e-bike
+- You don’t legally need to wear a helmet (although it is recommended)

 What the Highway Code Says About E-Bikes